We are really pleased to have been able to restart all services, in line with the latest government guidance.

 Our customer reception at Methuen Park, Chippenham, is closed until further notice.

-During lockdown, we have been prioritising essential health and safety-related work (including gas safety inspections and other compliance work) and services to our most vulnerable.
+During lockdown, we prioritised essential health and safety-related work (including gas safety inspections and other compliance work) and services to our most vulnerable.
 This helped ensure we could target and use our resources in the most effective way.